leemunroe/blog/_drafts/email-notes.markdown

 1. Don’t use deceptive subject lines.
 1. Identify the message as an ad.
 1. Tell recipients where you’re located.
-1. Tell recipients how to opt out of receiving future email from you.
+1. Tell recipients how to opt-out of receiving future email from you.
 1. Honor opt-out requests promptly.
 1. Monitor what others are doing on your behalf.